Register for our Dec 19th Webinar: Beyond the Perimeter: Achieving Comprehensive API Security

 The most common method for analyzing JS code for vulnerabilities is searching for “Sink functions,” which are JS methods that run arguments as HTML/JS code.
 For example, methods like “document.InnerHTML”, “document.write” and “document.location”.

-You can find more information on DOM-Based XSS here.
+Find more information on DOM-Based XSS.

 In the case of Hotjar, we tried the reverse strategy of searching for “Sources” — places in the JS code that take input from the user, especially query parameters.
 For example, take a look at the following code: